teknipc/ansible-role-mercure-rocks/README.md

 Ansible Role: Mercure
 =========

-An Ansible role to deploy Mercure on Linux amd64 with inetd.
+An Ansible role to deploy Mercure on Linux amd64 with systemd.

 Mercure is a protocol allowing to push data updates to web browsers and other HTTP clients in a convenient, fast, reliable and battery-efficient way.
 It is especially useful to publish async and real-time updates of resources served through web APIs, to reactive web and mobile apps.